 The MCE-VBD is offering a certificate in Public Health Entomology to recognize and provide basic skills related to the surveillance and management of mosquito and tick-borne disease.
 The certification process is open to anyone affiliated with MCE-VBD partner organizations with interest in developing skills in vector-borne disease surveillance and control.

-To provide vector-borne disease-related experience to future researchers, public health officials, clinicians, and others, MCE-VBD is supporting research fellowships at partner institutions in five states.
-Fellows will conduct research and/or surveillance related to tick and/or mosquito-borne disease under the supervision of academic and public health experts.
+For approximately twelve weeks each summer, MCE-VBD fellows work on projects at partner institutions in five Midwestern states, conducting research and/or surveillance related to tick and mosquito-borne disease under the supervision of academic and public health experts.